OfficeDev/hands-on-labs/O3659/O3659-2 OfficeAddinWebSDK/Skype_for_Business_Web_SDK_Excel_Add_in.md

 3. Right-click the ExcelAddIn App for Office project and Select **Add>Existing Item**.
 4. Browse to `C:\\ExcelTemplates\TestExcel.xlsx` and click OK.
 5. Click the ExcelAddIn App for Office project.
 In the properties window, set the Start Document to **TestExcel.xlsx**.
-6. Hit **F5** or **the Start Button** in Visual Studio.
+6. Press **F5** or **the Start Button** in Visual Studio.
 The Excel sheet should appear.
 7. On the top navigation, click the **Insert** tab and select **My Add-ins**.
 8. In the **Developer Add-in** section, click your application name.

 	![image](Screenshots/Add-in.png)

 9. The add in should now appear in the right task pane.
-Click close and save your excel file.
+Click close and save your Excel file.
-6. Navigate to [https://msdn.microsoft.com/en-us/office/office365/howto/add-common-consent-manually] in order to create your application in Azure and attain your **Client ID**.
+6. Navigate to [https://msdn.microsoft.com/en-us/office/office365/howto/add-common-consent-manually] to create your application in Azure and attain your **Client ID**.
 Note this ID as it will be used later in the lab.
 7. Add your http://localhost address to your RedirectURI's in Azure.
-8. Double click on the ExcelAddIn App for Office project.
+8. Double-click on the ExcelAddIn App for Office project.
 9. Set the Display name to **Skype for Business Excel Add In**
 8. Press **F5** or **the Start Button** in Visual Studio.
 The Excel sheet should appear:
     ![image](Screenshots/launch_excel.PNG)